Free shipping on all Play Kits in contiguous US & Canada

 Our story

-Picture of CEO Jessica Rolph with her family Lovevery Founder Rod Morris at Table with Family
+CEO Jessica Rolph with her family Lovevery Founder Rod Morris with family

 The creation of Lovevery (pronounced "Love-every") began with Jessica, Rod, and an idea.